RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

             calib           Disable calibration [-c].
 By default calibration enabled

-Performance of signal generator differs from one Red Pitaya model to another, for more information please refer to :ref:`red pitaya boards comparison <rp-board-comp>`
+Performance of the signal generator differs from one Red Pitaya model to another.
+For more information, please refer to the :ref:`Red Pitaya boards comparison <rp-board-comp>`.

 ==========================